cloudposse/atmos/website/docs/reference/terraform-limitations.md

 Developers recognize the pitfalls of having all environments in one root module.
 After having refactored their code heavily into modules, Developers realize it was a bad idea to define dev, staging and prod, all in the same root module.
 Developers realize terraform gets very slow and brittle when a root module is too large.

-1. Initiate the split of the monolythic root module into smaller, more manageable units while incorporating additional feature flags and expanding configuration management through `.tfvars` files.
+1. Initiate the split of the monolithic root module into smaller, more manageable units while incorporating additional feature flags and expanding configuration management through `.tfvars` files.
 2. Move towards a structure where multiple root modules are used, each one precisely aligned with specific environments to enhance maintainability and performance.